10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 2. “How do you avoid commission bias when recommending term or health plans?”

-3. “What criteria do you use to compare insurers—claims ratio, premiums, exclusions?”
+3. “What criteria do you use to compare insurers—claims record, premiums, exclusions, and service quality?”

 4. “Can you review my existing policies before suggesting anything new?”